yurovsky/yurovsky.github.io/_posts/2015-04-09-freertos-low-power-samd20.md

         /* Save the counter value at this time so that we can use it for tick accounting on wakeup. */
         uint32_t last_count = tc_get_count_value(&tc);
-        /* Make sure that the overflow interrupt flag is cleared to avoid a spurious event */
+        /* Make sure that the overflow interrupt flag is cleared, we will look for an overflow on wakeup so we can't start with one. */
         tc.hw->COUNT32.INTFLAG.bit.OVF = 1;

         /* Enter critical section */